-The King Prize is a creative writing prize of £100 awarded for a short story between 750 and 1,000 words.
-Offered by Melanie and Ross King, it is open to to students from The Marlborough School in Woodstock who in September 2017 will be in years 11, 12 and 13.
+The King Prize has been running since 2012 and is a creative writing prize of £100 awarded for a short story between 750 and 1,000 words.
+Offered by Melanie and Ross King, it is open to to students from The Marlborough School in Woodstock, Oxfordshire, who in September 2018 will be in years 11, 12 and 13.

 Ross and Melanie will act as one judge.

 Presentation of the King Prize is scheduled for school assembly in November 2018.
 The winner will be presented with a cheque for £100.
 All entries will appear in a school publication.

 Susin Nielsen, Canadian author of young adult fiction

 Prajwal Parajuly, Nepali/Indian novelist